GavinEke/VersionAnalyzerRules/README.md

 * Windows Server 2008 R2 SP1
 * Windows 7 SP1

-If you want like to contribute or report an issue please do so on GitHub.
+If you would like to contribute or report an issue please do so on GitHub.

 Example Usage - `Invoke-ScriptAnalyzer -Path "C:\Program Files\WindowsPowerShell\Modules\Pester" -Recurse -CustomRulePath "C:\VersionAnalyzerRules"`